SCRT-HQ/VaporShell/docs/glossary/New-VSElastiCacheSubnetGroup.md

----
-layout: glossary
-title: New-VSElastiCacheSubnetGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSElastiCacheSubnetGroup

 ## SYNOPSIS
-Adds an AWS::ElastiCache::SubnetGroup resource to the template
+Adds an AWS::ElastiCache::SubnetGroup resource to the template.
+Creates a cache subnet group.
+For more information about cache subnet groups, go to Cache Subnet Groups in the *Amazon ElastiCache User Guide* or go to CreateCacheSubnetGroup: https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_CreateCacheSubnetGroup.html in the *Amazon ElastiCache API Reference Guide*.

 ## SYNTAX